pkdone/mongo-agg-graph-descend/README.md

  * Generate the MongoDB Aggregation expression to descend through a document's nested fields
  * collecting each sub-document into a flattened array of sub-documents in the result.
 Analogous to
  * MongoDB's $graphLookup Aggregation stage, but operating on each self-contained document in
  * isolation rather than linking different documents together.
-A.K.A. "flatten document".
+Aka. "flatten document".
 Most
  * parameters match the parameters for $graphLookup.
 Currently only supports MongoDB version 5+ due
  * to the use of the new $getField operator.
 However, for earlier versions of MongoDB you can
  * replace $getField in this function's code with @asya999's getField() function which performs the